 Graduate School Application Form and Application Fee

 - All applicants must complete the Graduate School's online application which is available on their Electronic Application website.

 - To assist the admissions committee in reviewing files, we require applicants to submit a supplementary application.

 - The supplementary application will appear as a part of the Graduate School's electronic application once the applicant selects Forestry or Wildlife Ecology.

 - Applicants must submit resume or CV electronically through the supplementary application.

-- Applicants must submit two official sets of transcripts for all previous undergraduate and graduate study.
+Applicants must submit official transcripts for all previous undergraduate and graduate study.

-- Applicants are asked to upload unofficial transcripts electronically through the supplementary application, applicants should note that this does not replace the need to have official hard copy transcripts sent as a part of the application (unless your institution does official transcripts electronically), applicants should not submit unofficial transcripts via email.
+- Applicants also need upload a single PDF with all of their unofficial transcripts electronically through the supplementary application, applicants should note that this does not replace the need to have official hard copy transcripts sent as a part of the application, applicants should not submit unofficial transcripts via email.